geojeff/kivy/doc/sources/guide/packaging-android.rst

     # Your main application file:
     main.py
-    # Some infos Kivy requires about your app on android:
+    # Some info Kivy requires about your app on android:
     android.txt

 The file `android.txt` must contain::